pulyaevskiy/firebase-functions-interop/README.md

 ## Status

-This is a early preview, development version which is not feature complete.

-Version 1.0.0 of this library requires Dart SDK 2 as it depends on certain new features available there.
+Version 1.0.0 is considered stable though not feature complete.
+It is recommended to check 1.0.0-dev.* versions for latest updates and bug fixes.

 Below is status report of already implemented functionality by namespace: